makertum/Multi-Extrusion-post-processing-scripts-for-Slic3r/README.md

 ## Project Status and compatibility
 - [x] scripts are tested and working
+- [x] printing results are spotless and really awesome
 - [x] compatible to absolute coordinate mode
 - [x] compatible to relative extrusion mode
 - [ ] not compatible to relative coordinate mode